By Ben Tesdahl, JD, LL.M, Megan La Suer, JD, MHA, and Rob Portman, JD, MPP*

 Depending on the nature of the pre-vaccination questions, they could also implicate Title II of GINA, which prohibits employers from asking employees medical questions about family members.
 Ideally, pre-vaccination questions should entirely avoid seeking genetic information, although the EEOC admitted that the full scope of screening questions for the COVID-19 vaccine has yet to be determined.
 The EEOC has also stated that if the pre-vaccination questions do include questions about genetic information, employers may want to require employees to provide proof of vaccination by an outside party instead of administering the vaccine themselves and to ensure that such proof does not include any medical or genetic information.

-b.
-What if the Employee Refuses to be Vaccinated Due to a Disability?
+- What if the Employee Refuses to be Vaccinated Due to a Disability?

 If an employer determines that an individual who cannot be vaccinated due to disability poses a direct threat at the workplace, and if there is no way to provide a reasonable accommodation that would eliminate or reduce this risk of direct threat without imposing an undue hardship on the employer, the employer can prohibit the employee from physically entering the workplace.
 For ADA purposes, an “undue hardship” is defined as a “significant difficulty or expense” in acquiring or providing the accommodation, which is a high standard to satisfy.
 Even if this standard is met, this does not mean the employer may automatically terminate the worker.
-Rather, the EEOC guidance reminds employers that the employee may be entitled to a reasonable accommodation such as working remotely if doing so is feasible.
-For some healthcare practices, remote work may be a reasonable accommodation for some back office staff.
-It likely would not be feasible for front-line workers to work from home on a long-term basis unless the practice has a well-developed telemedicine practice, but another possible form of accommodation might be providing them with additional protective equipment.
+Rather, the EEOC guidance reminds employers that the employee may still be entitled to a reasonable accommodation such as working remotely if doing so is feasible.
+For healthcare organizations, remote work may be a reasonable accommodation for some back office or administrative staff.
+It likely would not be feasible for front-line health professionals to work from home on a long-term basis unless the practice has a well-developed telemedicine practice, but another possible form of accommodation might be providing them with additional protective equipment.

 Employers should remember that all employee medical information obtained in the course of its vaccination program must be kept confidential.

-c.
-What if the Employee Refuses to be Vaccinated on Religious Grounds?
+- What if the Employee Refuses to be Vaccinated on Religious Grounds?

 - S. Food and Drug Administration Guidance on Emergency Use Authorization: https://www.fda.gov/vaccines-blood-biologics/vaccines/emergency-use-authorization-vaccines-explained